Rhetorical analysis - ooh, that sounds heavy.

-According to Aristotle, any spoken or written communication that intends to persuade the audience contains three elements - ethos, pathos and logos.
+According to Aristotle, any spoken or written communication that intends to persuade the audience contains three elements - ethos, pathos, and logos.

 Actively Read Multiple Times

-Remember - you are reading to analyze and evaluate which means digging deep, making notes, focusing on the author’s writing techniques and taking note of patterns, if any.
+Remember - you are reading to analyze and evaluate, which means digging deep, making notes, focusing on the author’s writing techniques, and taking note of patterns if any.